broothie/slink/README.md

 ### Technical Challenges
 #### Backend Design
 Original schema and controller design can be viewed in the [docs](docs) folder of this repo.
 Naturally these designs went through several revisions during development.

 The current state of the application persists data regarding users, messages & their relationship to users, and channels & their relationships to users & messages.
 A user can create public and private channels with other users, and remove or add their own subscriptions from the channel list interface.

-Leveraging the use of Rails' [ActiveRecord][active_record] and [router][rails_router], controllers can be easily designed to provide the frontend software with api endpoints for data storage, retrieval, and processing.
+Leveraging the use of Rails' [ActiveRecord][active_record] and [router][rails_router], controllers could be easily designed to provide the frontend software with api endpoints for data storage, retrieval, and processing.

 #### Real-Time Chat
 Rails' [ActionCable][action_cable] does the heavy lifting in creating the live-chat experience [Slink][slink] provides.
 By opening a socket channel for each chat window the client has open, users can have multiple chat streams running at one time, and the server can easily keep track of which users are subscribed to which channels in real time.
 By creating simple `#sign_on!` and `#sign_off!` methods on the Rails `ApplicationController`, clients can be signed by their `user_id` from the database: